Vertexvis/vertex-web-sdk/packages/viewer/src/components/scene-tree-row/readme.md

 ## Event Handlers

-The row dispatches events when a user expands, selects or changes the node's visibility through user interactions.
+The row will dispatch events when a user expands, selects, or changes the node's visibility through user interactions.
 You can bind to these events to perform custom behavior through bindings and the `rowData` callback.